indigotree/.github/profile/README.md

 # Hello, we're Indigo Tree!

-We're experts in WordPress websites using inspirational design, innovative technology, and insightful data, and pride ourselves on delivering bespoke WordPress websites that meet your business needs, and the needs of your customers.
+At Indigo Tree, we provide sustainable digital solutions for purpose-driven organisations.
+Our team of experts is dedicated to creating impactful digital experiences that help our clients achieve their mission and goals.
+We specialise in WordPress development, web design, and digital strategy.

+On this GitHub account, you'll find various open-source projects that we have developed or contributed to.
+Our projects cover a wide range of topics, including WordPress plugins, custom themes, and web development tools.

 _____

-Find us on [Twitter](https://twitter.com/indigotreesays?lang=en) or [Linkedin](https://www.linkedin.com/company/indigo-tree-digital-ltd/), or at [indigotree.co.uk](https://www.indigotree.co.uk)
+Find us on [Twitter](https://twitter.com/indigotreesays?lang=en) or [Linkedin](https://www.linkedin.com/company/indigo-tree-digital-ltd/), or at [indigotree.co.uk](https://www.indigotree.co.uk).